PASSAGES: SOCCER COACH HOWIE HAWVER LOSES BATTLE WITH LOU GEHRIG’S DISEASE

 Parents, teachers and coaches teamed up to host a fundraiser for Hawver shortly after his diagnosis in December 2008.
 The event brought together local youth soccer teams, alumni games, allstars from the ‘70s-‘90s, old timers, and San Diego men’s outdoor teams.

-“It was a very moving yet overwhelming feeling,” Hawver told East County Magazine at that time.
+“It was a very moving yet overwhelming feeling,” Hawver told East County Magazine.
 “It’s just amazing.”

 Hawver coached for two decades, serving as director of San Diego Spirit Soccer Club as well as 11 years as Grossmotn College women’s soccer coach and eight years as varsity coach at Patrick Henry, where he was an All-Pacific Coast conference player and team captain.
 In 2004, he was named Pacific Coach Conference Coach of the year.
 His achievements include four Pacific Coast Conference titles, six Eastern League titles, USYSA West Region finalist, three National State Cup finalists, and one National State Cup championship.
 Most importantly for the girls he coached, Hawver helped over 60 players move on to four-year university teams.